 - Hear from IVE and Headteachers about how rehearsal room approaches can strengthen classroom practice across the curriculum

 - Take away practical ideas and actions to implement in school

 This symposium is delivered in partnership with IVE, a social enterprise that is working to ensure a more creative future for businesses, teachers and young people.
 It supports the development of creativity as a transferable skill to improved employability and productivity.
 They aim to inspire the next generation of creative and culturally literate entrepreneurs.

 Tickets £100 RSC Education Members / £110 non-Members

-Book two places from the same school before 31 March 2018 for just £65 per person RSC Education Members / £75 non-Members
+Book two places from the same school for just £65 per person RSC Education Members / £75 non-Members

-Symposium ticket includes free shuttlebus between Stratford-upon-Avon and Warwick Parkway Railway Stations and the Royal Shakespeare Theatre – see details below.
+Symposium ticket includes free shuttle bus between Leamington Spa and Warwick Parkway Railway Stations and the Royal Shakespeare Theatre – see details below.

 Plus add on a ticket to see the evening performance of Macbeth for £39.50 when booking your symposium ticket.